Menu

 The responses collected from the Graduate Survey are also used to create the AAGE's annual lists of the Top Graduate Employers in Australia.

-The Insights Report is based on this research with 4,191 responses from the 2024 intake of graduates across 225 organisations and provides comprehensive insights, highlighting key trends and presenting recommendations.
-To allow for the observation of trends over time, data from the 2024 Graduate Survey has also been included.
+The Summary Report is based on this research with over 3,200 responses from the 2025 intake of graduates across over 180 organisations and provides comprehensive insights, highlighting key trends and presenting recommendations.
+To allow for the observation of trends over time, data from the 2025 Graduate Survey has also been included.

 The report also includes comparisons to the results from the Top 15 employers, made up of the top five employers from the three program sizes of small (intake less than 20), medium (intake of 21-70) or large (intake of 71 or more).
 The Top 25 employers in each category with the highest overall average ratings are listed on the Top Graduate Employers website.
 We believe these insights will help employers to evaluate their organisation and gain a better understanding of industry best practices.